shishirajm/Graph/README.md

 # Graph
-Graph calculations in scala, Dijkstras algorithm, eccentricity, radius and diameter of a graph.
+Graph calculations in scala.
+DFS, BFS, Dijkstras algorithm, eccentricity, radius and diameter of a graph.

 ## Build and Run
 Navigate to root folder ~/Graph